rin0o1/SPC-python-builder/README.md

     - Spike installed and set within the environment path

 ## How to use
-    1) prepare your candl for the BuilderANDL as described in this article []
+    1) prepare your candl for the BuilderANDL as described in this article http://people.brunel.ac.uk/~csstdrg/projects/leverhulme_emeritus/info.html],
-    2) write your SPC code within the BuilderSPC as illustrate in this article []
+    2) write your SPC code within the BuilderSPC as illustrated in this article http://people.brunel.ac.uk/~csstdrg/projects/leverhulme_emeritus/info.html],

 ## Run the script
     python3 builder.py --x=x_grid_environment --y=y_grid_environment --o=no_complex_obejcts --c=candl_path